hitman66/Gshade-PSO2-presets/README.md

 ![](https://img.shields.io/github/downloads/hitman66/Gshade-PSO2-presets/total)
 ![](https://img.shields.io/github/v/release/hitman66/Gshade-PSO2-presets)

+## Update - 19/2/2023

+I am fully aware of the current situation and definitely would take some time to get back into action, but I believe the best way to begin is to fix the guide itself first.
+The preset is still usable, but it will require a massive effort to be tweaked so that it would be compatible with NGS eventually.

+I'm not promising anything, but it's better than not updating everything until now.

+## About

-A simple collection of presets that I modified mildly from [XIV Gshade shader package](https://github.com/Mortalitas/GShade-Presets) to work well for PSO2NA and PSO2JP.
+A simple set of presets adapted from the **XIV Gshade shader package** to work well with PSO2NA and PSO2JP.

-Note that most of those are made purely for SS purposes only.
-I created `skybane [gameplay].ini` which should be suitable for those who aren't into DOF bullshit altogether.
+It should be noted that the majority of those are made solely for SS purposes.
+I've made **skybane [gameplay].ini** , which should be suitable for those who aren't into DOF nonsense.

 ## Features